Who Made Crocs Cool

 Ruby Rose / Crocs

 After a successful collaboration in October 2019, Crocs sought to remake the magic yet again with actress Ruby Rose.
-This time the collaboration, which launched in June of 2020, marked a celebration of PRIDE, with proceeds of the sales being donated to GLAAD, an organization dedicated to promoting and ensuring fair, accurate and inclusive representation of people and events in the media as a way to build a culture that fully embraces and accepts the LGBT community.
+This time the collaboration, which launched in June of 2020, marked a celebration of PRIDE, with proceeds of the sales being donated to GLAAD, an organization dedicated to promoting and ensuring fair, accurate, and inclusive representation of people and events in the media as a way to build a culture that fully embraces and accepts the LGBT community.
 Keeping with the PRIDE theme, the foam clogs featured a rainbow marble design unique to each show, removable black laces that read “PRIDE”, and a 2.4 inch sole for added height (who needs stilettos when you got heightened Crocs!).
 And… shocker!
 The collaboration sold out within hours, proving yet another successful campaign for the brand.

 Crocs Is Doing Something Right

-The SOLD OUT graphics all over their website are a great indication of how well these collaborations are performing for the brand, even amid the pandemic that is butchering many retailers.
+The SOLD OUT graphics all over their website is a great indication of how well these collaborations are performing for the brand, even amid the pandemic that is butchering many retailers.
 In October 2020, Crocs reported a $362 million quarter, which is 15.7% higher than their earnings the year prior.
 This isn’t to say that they weren’t affected by COVID-19.
-The brand certainly took a bit of a nose dive around the March-April 2020 time period, but thanks to the shoe’s comfort (they’re perfect for rocking around the house, quarantining) and these celebrity partnerships, the brand is in a better place than they were pre-pandemic.
+The brand certainly took a bit of a nosedive around the March-April 2020 time period, but thanks to the shoe’s comfort (they’re perfect for rocking around the house, quarantining) and these celebrity partnerships, the brand is in a better place than they were pre-pandemic.
 When speaking with investors, Crocs CEO Andrew Reese had this to say about the celebrity collaborations, “They drive consumer engagement.
 They drive social and digital impressions on a global basis and on an enormous scale.
 In addition, the dynamics of the consumer shopping on our website allows us typically to collect their email addresses and create a relationship with those consumers, which obviously has value beyond the sale of that collaboration… Given the portfolio of collaborations, and the different types of consumers that we’re bringing to the site, that obviously broadens our reach as a brand.”

 It's also important to note again the sheer range of celebrities the brand is partnering with.
 They’re reaching all genres of music with a sprinkle of some unique actresses, ensuring that there is a collaboration for every demographic.
-No one is off limits for Crocs, which is exactly how a brand should be approaching marketing right now, and it’s working!
+No one is off-limits for Crocs, which is exactly how a brand should be approaching marketing right now, and it’s working!

 Crocs isn't the only brand to use celebrities and influencers to their advantage.
 Take a look at some of the below blogs featuring other notable brand partnerships!